 “With a new business plan, and a participation from the government, we are confident we can attract investors and get through the Examinership and reconstruction process.
 We have received extensive support from political parties, customers, colleagues, shareholders, and business partners, for which we are extremely grateful, especially during these challenging times.
 Furthermore, the government’s support will contribute to help securing jobs and maintain healthy competition within the aviation sector,” added Schram.

-This post was published on %s = human-readable time difference 11:32 pm
+This post was published on 21 January 2021 11:32 pm